Kalmat/Coward-Web-Browser/README.md

 - Incognito mode
 - Enable / Disable force Dark Mode for pages
 - Enable / Disable cookies
-- Wipe all cookies, history, permissions and cache
+- Easily wipe all cookies, history, permissions and cache
 - Navigation History which can be enabled/disabled, as well as deleted one by one or entirely
 - Download pages
 - Download files